Z boson emission by a neutrino in de Sitter expanding universe: Introduction

-The paper begins in section two with the computations of transition amplitude and probability for the process of Z boson emission by a neutrino.
-In section three we compute the rate of transition and the number of Z bosons produced in emission processes by neutrinos.
+The paper begins in section two with the computations of the transition amplitude and probability for the process of Z boson emission by a neutrino.
+In section three we compute the total probability of the process and in section four the transition rate is obtained.
+Density number of Z bosons obtained in emission processes by neutrinos are analysed in section five and in Appendices we present the free fields solutions in de Sitter geometry and the integrals that help us to establish the analytical results.
 We use natural units with $\hbar=1,c=1$.